 Looking at our acoustic results, the noise level of the NF-A12x25 ULN is absolutely the winner among all the fans being tested at 32dB, also beating out the notably silent SP120 from Corsair, which we luckily have the chance to test out.

-And if we removed some other possible noise sources such as PSU fans, we’ve probably be able to achieve better results.
+And if we removed some other possible noise sources such as PSU fans, we’ve probably been able to achieve better results.
 Our tests could have been subjective but we’ve tried our best to obtain good results.
 The results above are showing how the NF-A12x25 series fans compare with each other.

-Noctua spending four and a half years on making this fan is really that impressive, because no other company comes close.
+Noctua spending four and a half years on making this fan is really that impressive because no other company comes close.
 We’re also impressed on how it performs, and no doubt that it is superb compared to what we’ve seen before, and is really screaming the best of the best among all offerings out there.

 With that said, we’re giving the NF-A12x25 ULN our ‘Great Buy’ seal as well as ‘Gold Award’.